9/11 (2002 film)

 9/11 is a 2002 documentary film about the September 11 attacks in New York City, in which two planes were flown into the buildings of the World Trade Center, resulting in their destruction and the deaths of nearly 3,000 people.
+The film premiered on CBS on March 10, 2002.
 The film is from the point of view of the New York City Fire Department.
 The film was directed by brothers Jules and Gédéon Naudet and FDNY firefighter James Hanlon and produced by Susan Zirinsky of CBS News.

 Synopsis

-Filmmakers James Hanlon and the Naudet brothers were given permission by New York City Fire Department to film a documentary about a probationary firefighter.
+Filmmakers James Hanlon and the Naudet brothers were given permission by the New York City Fire Department to film a documentary about a probationary firefighter.
 Their subject was Antonios (Tony) Benetatos, who was assigned to the Engine 7/Ladder 1/Battalion 1 Firehouse on Duane Street in Lower Manhattan.
 They intended to make a film about the "probie's" first experiences as a firefighter.
-On the morning of September 11, the firehouse, under the direction of Battalion Chief Joseph W. Pfeifer, was called out on a reported "odor of gas" at Church and Lispenard streets.
+On the morning of September 11, 2001, the firehouse, under the direction of Battalion Chief Joseph W. Pfeifer, was called out on a reported "odor of gas" at Church and Lispenard streets.
 Jules Naudet rode with Pfeifer to investigate, while Gédéon stayed behind at the firehouse to film the "probie."

 As the Battalion 1 firefighters examined the supposed gas leak, American Airlines Flight 11 flew overhead.
-Turning his camera to follow the plane, Jules Naudet taped one of only three known recordings of the first plane hitting the North Tower (Tower 1) of the World Trade Center during the terrorist attacks on September 11, 2001.
-(The others were shot by Czech tourist Pavel Hlava and German Wolfgang Staehle, but both were filmed from farther away and from a worse angle.
-The second was also only a sequence of still frames.)
+Turning his camera to the left to follow the plane, Jules Naudet taped one of only three known recordings of Flight 11 flying into the North Tower (Tower 1) of the World Trade Center during the September 11 attacks.
+The others were shot by Czech tourist Pavel Hlava and German Wolfgang Staehle, but both were filmed from farther away.
+Hlava’s video was also taken from a far worse angle than Naudet’s, and though the towers are clearly shown in Staehle's recording, it was only a sequence of still frames.

 The firefighters under the direction of Chief Pfeifer were the first responders on the scene.
 Naudet was allowed to follow the chief during the attempted rescue operation.
-Naudet, Chief Pfeifer and several other FDNY chiefs were inside the lobby of Tower 1 when Tower 2 was hit by the second aircraft and when Tower 2 eventually collapsed.
+Naudet, Chief Pfeifer and several other FDNY chiefs were inside the lobby of Tower 1 when Tower 2 was hit by United Airlines Flight 175 and when Tower 2 eventually collapsed.
+Naudet, Chief Pfeifer, and other surviving firefighters were able to flee the lobby and eventually make it outside of Tower 1 safely before it eventually collapsed.